The Food, Mood, Poop Journal serves as your best tool for collecting data. Data about your client or yourself!

 An unhealthy colon without bacterial diversity or balance is not as well equipped to do this careful sifting.

-While we tend to focus more keenly on what we put into our body rather than what comes out of it, the two processes are intimately related.
+While we tend to focus on what we put into our body rather than what comes out of it, the two processes are intimately related.
 The elimination of undigested particles and other elements that we take in through our food, water, and environment are just as important as the digestion and assimilation of our meals.
 Failure to excavate toxic wastes causes some obvious health challenges as well as some that you might not otherwise connect to the health of your colon or the quality of your poop.
-That’s why we use the Food, Mood, Poop Journal to look at what’s coming in alongside what’s coming out!
+That’s why we use the Food-Mood-Poop Journal to look at what’s coming in alongside what’s coming out!

 Some obvious signs of a colon in need of support or repair include: